WebMaye/WebMaye/README.md

 - 👋 Hey!
 I'm Soliudeen Ogunsola, a skilled Technical Product Manager.
-- I'm good at product design, software development, and managing products from start to finish.
-I can take products from idea to launch, using my mix of technical know-how and design sense.
+- I'm proficient in product design, software development, and managing products from start to finish.
+- I can take products from idea to launch, using my combination of technical expertise and design sense.
-- Because I can code, I work well with engineering teams.
-My design skills help me create easy-to-use products that people love.
+- Because I can code, I work well with engineering teams, while my design skills enable me to create easy-to-use products that people love.
-- I'm passionate about turning tough problems into new products that look great and work well.
+- I'm passionate about solving complex problems by creating innovative products that not only look great, but also perform exceptionally well.

 <!---
 WebMaye/WebMaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.